What does Responsible Parenthood, Love, Mercy, and Life have to do with Natural Family Planning?

 When husband and wife work with God and his design, they will honor the power to unite in a holistic and procreative way and be enabled to maintain the "integrity of the powers of life and love" placed in them by the Lord God (CCC, no. 2338).
 They will ensure the unity of their persons and marriage, thus living chastely (see CCC, no. 2338).
 In addition, through the use of periodic sexual abstinence, spouses will be able to "experience the gift of married love while respecting the laws of conception," thereby acknowledging that they are "not the master of the sources of life but rather the minister of the design established by the Creator" (HV, no. 13).

-Responsible Parenthood, Life, and NFP
+Responsible Parenthood, Life,

 How does NFP use in marriage support life?